UnitedPenguin/Advanced-Anti-Adblock-Killer/README.md

 ## Limitations

 This script can't block ads or detect adblock detection scripts at the network level.
 It can only interact with the page content (HTML, CSS, and JavaScript).
 For comprehensive ad-blocking and privacy protection, you should still consider using a dedicated browser extension along with this script.
+This script can and will break websites, use it only when your own ad blocker does not bypass a site!

 ## Contributing